Lubbock Christian University Novel Coronavirus COVID-19 update.Learn More

 Financial assistance is intended to assist students and parents finance the student's education.
-For undergraduates, this assistance may come in the form of grants, scholarships, employment, or loans.
+This assistance may come in the form of grants, scholarships, employment, or loans.
 The funds may come from the federal and state governments, your university, bank, credit union or private sources.
-Graduate students are only eligible for loans (click here to learn more about Financial Aid policy for graduates).
 The first step in determining your need for financial assistance is to apply.

-Each year students must complete and sign an LCU Application for Financial Assistance, State Residency Form, and the Free Application for Federal Student Aid (FAFSA) before federal aid can be awarded.
+Each year students must complete and sign an LCU Financial Assistance Application, State of Legal Residency Form, and the Free Application for Federal Student Aid (FAFSA) before federal aid can be awarded.

 The Free Application for Federal Student Aid(FAFSA) is available October 1st.

-Access NetPartner here to complete the LCU online financial assistance application, monitor the status of your financial assistance application, view a list of documents that have been received and those that are still outstanding, review and accept your financial assistance awards, and review your student loans.
-Use your Social Security Number and choose "First Time User" or "Forgot My PIN" to create your PIN number.
+Monitor the status of your financial assistance application, view a list of documents that have been received and those that are still outstanding, review and accept your financial assistance awards, and review your student loans on the student portal.

 Additional documentation may be required if the U.S. Department of Education selects the file for verification or if special circumstances exist that merit verification.
 Students selected for verification will be notified by financial assistance office personnel.